Erin Becker

 Minerals Management Service

-Mandy Joye, Professor of Marine Sciences at the University of Georgia in Athens, Georgia, received her B.Sc. in Biology and Ph.D. in Marine Science from the University of North Carolina at Chapel Hill.
-Prof. Joye studies how microorganisms mediate biogeochemical transformations in habitats ranging from coastal marshes to saline lakes to deep sea cold seeps.
-Prof. Joye is an expert on methane dynamics.
-She studies methane production and consumption and is interested in understanding the role of microorganisms in controlling the flux of methane from the ocean to the atmosphere.
-Her work in the Gulf of Mexico has focused on understanding the mechanisms of the anaerobic oxidation of methane (AOM) and the interaction of AOM two other microbially-mediated processes, sulfate reduction and methanogenesis, in the sediments and on the regulation of aerobic methane oxidation in the water column overlying seeps.
+Mandy Joye, Professor of Marine Sciences at the University of Georgia in Athens, Georgia, received her BSc in biology and PhD in marine science from the University of North Carolina at Chapel Hill.
+Professor Joye studies how microorganisms mediate biogeochemical transformations in habitats ranging from coastal marshes to saline lakes to deep sea cold seeps.
+An expert on methane dynamics, she studies methane production and consumption and is interested in understanding the role of microorganisms in controlling the flux of methane from the ocean to the atmosphere.
+Her work in the Gulf of Mexico has focused on understanding the mechanisms of the anaerobic oxidation of methane (AOM) and the interaction of AOM and two other microbial processes, sulfate reduction and methanogenesis, in the sediments and on the regulation of aerobic methane oxidation in the water column overlying seeps.
 She has authored over 50 scientific papers and participated in a number of research cruises to the Gulf of Mexico and elsewhere.
-In her spare time, she enjoys spending time with her husband, Christof Meile, and their dogs Casey and Ben.
-She is also a serious equestrian enthusiast and competes her horse Fauré in dressage.

 Graduate Student